Information for Trainees

 - Peer relationships you have, and wish to develop to further your training.

 Please email a Word document of the plan to you trainer who will store it in your training file.

 The CITP offers scholarships to new trainees entering the Psychodrama Training Program.

 - Prospective trainees will be able to apply what they learn in their work.

-- Applicants are seeking funding because of financial hardship, or their workplace is unable to fund professional development.
+- Applicants are seeking to fund because of financial hardship, or their work is unable to fund professional development.

 - Applicants are likely to make an increased contribution to the community as a result of training.